 Now that you are familiar with key safety features in cars, you will learn how vehicles are rated.
-The Australasian New Car Assessment Program developed a safety rating system for all vehicles based on protective devices such as seatbelts, and also on how the car reacts in certain conditions

-Click on the link below to find how safe the car you are in the most is (e.g. family car, friends car) Then answer the following questions.
+The Australasian New Car Assessment Program developed a safety rating system for all vehicles based on protective devices such as seatbelts, and also on how the car reacts in certain conditions the car you are in the most is (e.g. family car, friends car) Then answer the following questions.